anee-tta/Elevate-labs-internship-Task-4/README.md

 ### Steps

- 1. Open PowerShell as Administrator.
+ 1. Open Firewall.
  2. List current inbound rules.
  3. Create a test rule to block inbound TCP port 23.
- 4. Test that the port is blocked.
+ 4. Test that the port is blocked on Powershell.
  5. Remove the test rule.